 Life is not the same anymore and it never will be.
 There is a huge part of us missing.

 I still go to the Silverthreads function with Mum and we hear lots of stories of Dad from all the people that knew and worked with him.
 It's a little sad to go, but also happy too to know what a difference he made in other peoples lives.
 The way he made people laugh and forget about things for a while.
-Others remembering his sayings and his manor.
-His jokes and his amazing love for life.
+Others remembering his sayings and his manner.
+His jokes and his amazing love for life and his family.

 I recently found out that when Dad first got the job there in 1964, it was actually called Australian Window Glass, but that there were many Europeans working there.
-They became like a family.
+They all became like one big family.

 Mum and I went on a tour of Dad's work in February 2018.
 When Dad finished working there after 35 years it was still called Pilkington ACI, but now it's called Viridian and still located in Greens Road, Dandenong.
 I would always drive past and see the eye which they used to call it.
-Dad had told me that it is filled with water.
-It's so tall that you can see it for miles and I would always try and catch a glimpse of it when I was in the area.
-I always wanted to see where my Dad worked, but I never thought in a million years that I would get to go in there.
-Well I did and it was absolutely amazing.
+Dad had told me that the tower is filled with water.
+It's so tall that you can see it from miles away and I would always try and catch a glimpse of it when I was in the area.
+I always wanted to see where my Dad had worked, but I never thought in a million years that I would get to go in there.
+Well, I did and it was absolutely amazing.
 I felt like Dad was there with us guiding me through and he also would have been so happy that I went with Mum.
-I was going to go by myself as they did warn us earlier that there would be stairs to climb, but I knew that I had to take her.
-First we arrived at the Gate House which Dad would always talk about as you had to check in there before you parked your car.
-It was a long tour and lots and lots of walking, but it was so special.
-We had to put on all our safety gear before we could go anywhere.
-Hard hats, googles and aprons, but it was all worth it.
-They explained things to us about the plant and also told us that we couldn't take photos, but I wasn't going to miss this opportunity to take one or two.
-It was such a magical morning to see where Dad worked.
+I was going to go by myself as they did warn us earlier that there would be lots of walking and some stairs to climb, but I knew that I had to take her.
+We first arrived at the Gate House which Dad would always talk about as you had to check in there before you parked your car.
+I had Dad's memorable Pilkington jacket on as they had told us earlier that we needed to wear long sleeves.
+They then gave us hard hats, goggles and safety aprons to put on.
+They carefully explained things to us about each part of this amazing plant.
+They also told us that we couldn't take any photos, but I wasn't going to miss this opportunity to take one or two precious memories away with me.
+It was such a magical morning to see where my Dad worked.

 We miss you Dad so much, but I know that you are with us wherever we are.
-I hope that you are proud that I have told your story for your future Great Grandkids to read about their amazing Great Grandad.
+I hope that you are proud that I have tried to tell your story for your future great grandchildren to read about their amazing great grandad.
 They would have loved you just as everyone did, especially me.